 Cons of debt consolidation

 Debt consolidation options may impose costs in several ways.
-Debt consolidation loans can come with an origination fee of 0% to 8% of the loan amount, while balance transfer credit cards may impose a balance transfer fee of 3% to 5% of the transferred amount.
+Debt consolidation loans can come with origination fees of 0% to 8% of the loan amount, while balance transfer credit cards may impose balance transfer fees of 3% to 5% of the transferred amount.